 - A. Samples and measurements taken as required herein shall be representative of the volume and nature of the monitored discharge.
 All samples shall be taken at the monitoring locations specified below and, unless otherwise specified, before the monitored flow joins or is diluted by any other waste stream, body of water, or substance.
 Monitoring locations shall not be changed without notification to, and the approval of, the Water Board. - B. Appropriate flow measurement devices and methods consistent with accepted scientific practices shall be selected and used to ensure the accuracy and reliability of measurements of the volume of monitored discharges.
 Calculated flows shall be calculated consistent with accepted engineering practices.
 The Discharger must provide information on how the flow measurement is obtained at each location where flow monitoring is required.
-The information must include the instrument used, last calibration date and results and the name of the person who conducted the measurement. - C. Chemical, bacteriological, and bioassay analyses shall be conducted at a laboratory certified for such analyses by the Division of Drinking Water.
+The information must include the instrument used, last calibration date and results and the name of the person who conducted the measurement.
+LADWP must provide the Department of Fish and Wildlife with relevant information regarding supply wells pumps andflow measuring equipment in a timely manner for inclusion in monitoring reports. - C. Chemical, bacteriological, and bioassay analyses shall be conducted at a laboratory certified for such analyses by the Division of Drinking Water.
 Laboratories that perform sample analyses shall be identified in all monitoring reports.
 In the event a certified laboratory is not available to the Discharger, analyses performed by a non-certified laboratory or using field test kits will be accepted provided a Quality Assurance-Quality Control Program (QA/QC) is instituted by the laboratory and approved by the Executive Officer.
 Documentation of QA/QC protocols and adherence to the protocols must be kept in the laboratory or at the site for field test kits and shall be available for inspection by Water Board staff.
 The QA/QC Program must conform to USEPA guidelines or to procedures approved by the Water Board.
 Supplemental field testing for constituents that could be analyzed by a certified laboratory may be done in the field with test kits and meters provided: - 1.
-Samples collected at the minimal monitoring frequencies are performed by a certified lab, - 2.
+Samples collected at the minimal monitoring frequencies are performed by a certified lab. - 2.
 A QA/QC program approved by the Executive Officer is followed, and - 3.
 Detection limits, accuracy, and precision of the kits and meters meet EPA and Surface Water Ambient Monitoring Program (SWAMP) standards, and - 4.
-All results for field testing must be reported to Water Board in quarterly and annual selfmonitoring reports with supporting QA/QC data. - D. All monitoring instruments and devices used by the Discharger to fulfill the prescribed monitoring program shall be properly maintained and calibrated as necessary to ensure their continued accuracy.
-All flow measurement devices shall be calibrated at least once per year to ensure continued accuracy of the devices. - E. Monitoring results, including noncompliance, shall be reported at intervals and in a manner specified in this Monitoring and Reporting Program.
-The results of all monitoring required by this Order shall be reported to the Water Board and shall be submitted in such a format as to allow direct comparison with the limitations and requirements of this Order.
+All results for field testing must be reported to Water Board in quarterly and annual self-monitoring reports.
+Supporting QA/QC data must be determined using an established program and retained onsite and reported if requested. - D. All monitoring instruments and devices used by the Discharger to fulfill the prescribed monitoring program shall be properly maintained and calibrated as necessary to ensure their continued accuracy.
+The Discharger and/or LADWP must ensure that all flow measurement devices shall be calibrated at least once per year to ensure continued accuracy of the devices.

+E. Monitoring results, including noncompliance, shall be reported at intervals and in a manner specified in this Monitoring and Reporting Program.
+The results of all monitoring required by this Order shall be reported to the Water Board.